de-mux/Moon-Pi-2/README.md

 and the frame itself to accomodate a screw poking out!
 I used nylon spacers to keep the Pi and PiSugar from touching the insert.

-The back panels of most frames and shadow boxes are too flimsy for my purposes, so I cut a piece of thin plywood to size, then drilled ventilation holes.
-(A Pi Zero shouldn't have any heat issues, but I'm paranoid.)
-I also cut a slot for a USB cable, then stapled a Velcro cable wrap to the back panel for cable management.
-You can probably come up with something nicer!
-Don't forget that you need a way to keep the back panel in place -- I used some frame turn fasteners from Amazon.
-Piece of cake.

 ## Todo

 - Ideas for stats: